Aosman4395/ECS-project/README.md

 ### Resources created:

 - **Amazon ECR repository**
-  - Used to store the production Docker image.
-  - The ECS service pulls the image directly from ECR at runtime.

 - **Amazon ECS Cluster (Fargate)**
-  - Chose **AWS Fargate** to run containers serverlessly without managing EC2 instances.
-  - Provides automatic scaling and infrastructure abstraction.

 - **ECS Task Definition**
-  - Defined container settings including:
-    - Image from Amazon ECR
-    - Container port `5230`
-    - CPU and memory allocation
-    - CloudWatch logging
-  - This acts as the blueprint for running the container.

 - **Application Load Balancer (ALB)**
-  - Internet-facing ALB created to route external traffic to ECS tasks.
-  - Listener configured for HTTP and HTTPS.
-  - Target group created to forward traffic to the container on port `5230`.

 - **Security Groups**
-  - Inbound rules allow:
-    - HTTP (80)
-    - HTTPS (443)
-  - Ensures public access while maintaining controlled network boundaries.

 - **Configured DNS using Namecheap (instead of Route 53)**
-  - An existing domain was already managed via **Namecheap**.
-  - A **CNAME record** (`tm.<domain>`) was created pointing to the ALB DNS name.
-  - This replaces the need for Route 53 while achieving the same result.

 - **Attached an ACM Certificate for HTTPS**
-  - AWS Certificate Manager (ACM) used to provision a TLS certificate.
-  - Certificate attached to the ALB HTTPS listener.
-  - Enables secure HTTPS access to the application.

 ---